-Our family lost one of our most beloved senior members this past week.
 Richard Kimball Penland, known as Kim, crossed over to join family and friends February 3, 2021.
-He is survived by his wife of 64 years: Jo Alison Gibb Penland of Accomac; four children: Ellen, Nancy, Bruce, and Carrie; nine grandchildren: Kyle and Jeanne Sullivan, Danielle, Chris, and Alison Jenster, Bronwyn and Gillian Earthman, and Allie and Jordan Penland; a one year old grandchild: Emmet; and many nieces, nephews, cousins, and friends.
+He is survived by his wife of 64 years: Jo Alison Gibb Penland of Accomac; four children: Ellen, Nancy, Bruce, and Carrie; nine grandchildren: Kyle and Jeanne Sullivan, Danielle, Chris, and Alison Jenster, Bronwyn and Gillian Earthman, and Allie and Jordan Penland; a great-grandson, Emmet; and many nieces, nephews, cousins, and friends.

 Kim was predeceased by his siblings and parents from Jacksonville, FL and a foster son from Japan.